Suzy Bogguss

 Susan Kay Bogguss (born December 30, 1956) is an American country music singer and songwriter.
 She began her career in the 1980s as a solo singer.
-In the 1990s, six of her songs were Top 10 hits, three albums were certified gold, and one album received a platinum certification.
+In the 1990s, six of her songs were top 10 hits, three albums were certified gold, and one album received a platinum certification.
 She won Top New Female Vocalist from the Academy of Country Music and the Horizon Award from the Country Music Association.
-She will be inducted into the Grand Ole Opry in 2025.
+She was inducted into the Grand Ole Opry on January 16, 2026.

 Early life and rise to success

 Susan Kay Bogguss was born on December 30, 1956, in Aledo, Illinois, United States, the youngest of four born to Barbara "B.J." (née Stewart) and Charles "Bud" Bogguss.
 Charles was an Army officer who served in the Pacific Ocean theatre of World War II, and later became a machinist who worked at an International Harvester plant at East Moline.
 B.J. was a secretary-auditor for a Midwest grocery chain.
 Her grandmothers played piano at theaters.
 At age 5, she began singing in the Angel Choir of the College Avenue Presbyterian Church in her hometown.
 With her parents' encouragement, she took lessons in piano and drums, and as a teenager picked up the guitar as well.
 In her youth, Bogguss would visit Roy Rogers and Dale Evans at their home in Apple Valley, California, as they attended the same church as her grandparents.
 She starred in several musicals at Aledo High School, where she was crowned homecoming queen.
 After graduating in 1975, she enrolled at Illinois Wesleyan University in Bloomington, but later transferred to Illinois State University (ISU) in Normal.
 She graduated from ISU in 1980 with a bachelor's degree in metalsmithing.
-She would later use these skills to design her own jewelry.
+She would later use those skills to produce her own jewelry.

 Bogguss later recalled of her interest in music, "Being from a small town I didn’t realize that somebody had to make this stuff.
 I was so green.
 I also knew about Elton John and other big performers, but it never occurred to me that somebody like me from my small town could make a living making music."
 Having sung and played guitar and drums in local coffeehouses during her college years, Bogguss embarked on a nationwide tour as a folk troubadour after graduating from ISU.
 At the time, she was drawn to other singers such as Emmylou Harris, James Taylor and Bonnie Raitt.
 During this time, she produced her first independent album for Old Shack Recording: Suzy.
 The LP was available for purchase at her shows and is now a rare collector's item.
 In 1984, while touring at the Huntley Lodge resort in Montana, Bogguss discovered that she spent most of her money on clothes for her later shows.
 She also realized that she had no health insurance, very little car insurance, and low chances of performing further, and there were no talent scouts.